hufsm/vagrant-filoo/README.md

 ## TODO

-- set servername 4.1.16 vserver/setcustomname (API doews not support it)
+- set servername 4.1.16 vserver/setcustomname (API does not support it yet)
 - set initial root passwort of a machine for modification and delete actions to improve machine security

 ## Usage